The Independence Saddle

 Our special needs saddle gives a sense of accomplishment, providing physical, occupational, and psychological therapeutic opportunities.
 The Independence Saddle offers each rider an immeasurable sense of success and self-fulfillment, maximizing his or her quality of life.

-The particular model used in The Independence Saddle is called The Survivor Poley which is a modernized version of the classic Australian Stock Saddle, popular in the Australian bush for over 100 years.
+The particular model used in The Independence Saddle is The Survivor Poley, a modernized version of the classic Australian Stock Saddle, popular in the Australian bush for over 100 years.